Functions as AI Agents

 When we started building Inferable, we began with a deceptively simple idea: Can a function - a ubiquitous programming construct - serve as its own AI agent?

 This concept has become almost commonplace now through function calling (or tool calling) that foundational models have popularized.
-However, we believ However, hidden behind the notion of "tool calling," we believe there's an elegant way to reason about how AI agents should evolve.
+However, we believe there's an elegant way to reason about how AI agents should evolve.

 Strict Contracts vs. Fuzzy Contracts

 Before we delve deeper, let's address the why.
-Why do we even need to explore this concept?
+Why do we even need to explore this?

 To make this work properly in code, you'd typically call f get_email_by_name(name) and then pipe that result to send_email().
 However, in real-life scenarios, you'd need to handle multiple results for "Gary Oldman" in the database (among other complexities).
 Due to the inability to make deterministic guarantees about finding the right result, you might throw an exception if you don't find an exact match for the name, or, as is often the case, defer to human intervention.